-Dennis-Yarmouth, Cape Cod Academy, Monomoy, Mashpee, Nauset, Sandwich and two Barnstable teams battled it out in a seven-game schedule before a four-team playoff began on August 6.
-The season culminated on August 8 in an 8 PM championship game.
-Each game is played on a shortened court with two 20-minute halves of running time, until the playoffs where they get use of the full court.
+Dennis-Yarmouth, Cape Cod Academy, Monomoy, Mashpee, Nauset, Sandwich and two Barnstable teams battle it out in a seven-game schedule before a four-team playoff begins on August 7.
+The season culminates on August 9 for an 8 PM championship game.
+Each game is played on a shortened court with two 20-minute halves.

 Below is a recap of game between Mashpee and Sandwich on Tuesday, July 30: